UnoVex11223/OpenStax-Algebra-and-Trigonometry-2e/README.md

 # 📘 OpenStax Algebra and Trigonometry 2e – Review

-This repository contains my **problem sets and notes** while reviewing the *OpenStax Algebra and Trigonometry 2e* textbook.
+This repository contains my **problem sets** while reviewing the *OpenStax Algebra and Trigonometry 2e* textbook.
 It serves as a **refresher of the key concepts** that are fundamental for self-studying **Calculus I**.

 ---